 There are different kinds of functional pancreatic NETs.
 Pancreatic NETs make different kinds of hormones such as gastrin, insulin, and glucagon.
 Functional pancreatic NETs include the following:

 - Gastrinoma: A tumor that forms in cells that make gastrin.
 Gastrin is a hormone that causes the stomach to release an acid that helps digest food.
 Both gastrin and stomach acid are increased by gastrinomas.
-When increased stomach acid, stomach ulcers, and diarrhea are caused by a tumor that makes gastrin, it is called Zollinger-Ellison syndrome.
-A gastrinoma usually forms in the head of the pancreas and sometimes forms in the small intestine (duodenum).
+When increased stomach acid, stomach ulcers, and diarrhea are caused by a tumor that makes gastrin, it is called Zollinger-Ellison syndrome (ZES).
+A gastrinoma usually forms in the head of the pancreas but can sometimes form in the small intestine (duodenum).
 About one-quarter of Gastrinomas will be related to MEN1.
 Around 50-60% will metastasize.

 - Insulinoma: A tumor that forms in cells that make insulin.
 Insulin is a hormone that controls the amount of glucose (sugar) in the blood.
 It moves glucose into the cells, where it can be used by the body for energy.
 Insulinomas are usually slow-growing tumors that rarely spread (around 90% will remain localised).
 An insulinoma forms in the head, body, or tail of the pancreas.
-Insulinomas are usually benign (not cancer).

 - Glucagonoma: A tumor that forms in cells that make glucagon.
 Glucagon is a hormone that increases the amount of glucose in the blood.
 It causes the liver to break down glycogen.
 Too much glucagon causes hyperglycemia (high blood sugar).
-A glucagonoma usually forms in the tail of the pancreas.
-Most glucagonomas are malignant (cancer).
+A glucagonoma usually forms in the body or the tail of the pancreas.
+Over 50% will metastasize.

 - Pancreatic Polypeptide (PPoma).
 A pancreatic polypeptide is a polypeptide hormone secreted by the pancreatic polypeptide (PP) cells of the islets of Langerhans in the endocrine portion of the pancreas.
 Its release is triggered in humans by protein-rich meals, fasting, exercise, and acute hypoglycemia and is inhibited by somatostatin and intravenous glucose.
 The exact biological role of pancreatic polypeptide remains uncertain.
 Excess PP could indicate a pNET known as PPoma.

-- VIPomas, which make vasoactive intestinal peptide.
+- VIPomas, which make vasoactive intestinal peptides.
 VIPoma may also be called Verner-Morrison syndrome, pancreatic cholera syndrome, or the WDHA syndrome (Watery Diarrhea, Hypokalemia (low potassium), and Achlorhydria).
 More common in the tail of the pancreas but 20% are extrapancreatic.
 Around 60% will metastasize.

 - Somatostatinomas, which make somatostatin.
 Somatostatin is a hormone produced by many tissues in the body, principally in the nervous and digestive systems.
 It regulates a wide variety of physiological functions and inhibits the secretion of other hormones, the activity of the gastrointestinal tract and the rapid reproduction of normal and tumour cells.
-Somatostatin may also act as a neurotransmitter in the nervous system.
+A somatostatinoma usually develops in the head of the pancreas.
+Most will metastasize.